Author: Natalie Hoidal. Originally published 2021, updated 2026.

 Wildfire smoke aerosols do create a shadier atmosphere, so you’d think that sunlight isn’t reaching plants as well.
 However, studies like Hemes et al. (2020) have found that wildfire smoke creates more diffuse radiation (aka light is scattered throughout the atmosphere), and plants can use this light more efficiently than direct solar radiation.
 Therefore, photosynthesis can actually increase in these conditions.
 However, this must be balanced with the impacts of other pollutants such as ozone.

 Fires generate ozone and other aerosols.
-Plant stomata are pores on the leaf surface where gas exchange occurs, and while we’ve probably all learned that plants intake CO2 and exhale oxygen, other gases also enter plants through their stomata.
-When high concentrations of ozone are present in the atmosphere, it enters plants through their stomata, and can interfere with photosynthesis.
+Plant stomata are pores on the leaf surface where gas exchange occurs, and while plants primarily intake CO2 and exhale oxygen, other gases also enter plants through their stomata.
+When high concentrations of ozone are present in the atmosphere, it can enter plants through their stomata, and can interfere with photosynthesis.
 These impacts can occur hundreds of miles from the area that’s actively burning (Yue & Unger, 2018).

-There is not enough research on the impacts of smoke to specialty crops to say for sure what symptoms may be caused.
-There is also significant variability in the contents of wildfire smoke.
-Smoke that is high in ozone has the potential to cause plant damage.
-The APS compendium series includes ozone in the chapters about abiotic stressors in most of their compendia.
+The APS compendium series includes ozone in the chapters about abiotic stressors in most crops.
 In Brassicas, ozone exposure can cause chlorotic flecks.
-In cucurbits, it can cause chloritic flecks, bleaching, stippling, and premature necrosis of leaves.
+In cucurbits, it can cause chlorotic flecks, bleaching, stippling, and premature necrosis of leaves.
 Potatoes can respond with either chlorotic spots or darkly pigmented spots on the leaves.
-(Sources: APS compendia for potatoes, cucurbits, and brassicas).

 Human health and safety